Copyright status of genetic sequences: Copyrightability of DNA

 In 1982, law professor Irving Kayton argued that engineered DNA compounds are copyrightable as literary works.
 Under the Copyright Act of 1976, computer programs are literary works because they are expressed in "verbal or numerical symbols or indicia", such as the domains of a magnetic storage device.
 For "genetically engineered works", the indicia are the nucleotides (A, C, G, and T) that make up the DNA molecules in which they are embodied.
 Alternatively, genetically engineered works may comprise a sui generis category of copyrightable subject matter; according to Kayton, the Copyright Act states that copyrightable works of authorship include the eight categories enumerated in but are not necessarily limited to them.
 Kayton argued that cells or cell cultures are also "tangible media of expression" in which genetic works can be fixed.

 Kayton posited that copyright could even extend to recombinant DNA molecules—those that are built from existing, often naturally occurring DNA fragments from different sources.
 Such recombinant DNA sequences could be considered compilations—works of authorship resulting from the creative selection, coordination, and arrangement of pre-existing materials, whether or not the underlying materials are protected by copyright.
 For example, a plasmid containing genes from two different bacteria and an E. coli bacterium with the plasmid added would both be copyrightable compilations.

 As of 2016, genetic sequences were not recognized as copyrightable subject matter by any jurisdiction.
 The United States Copyright Office's position is that "DNA sequences and other genetic, biological, or chemical substances or compounds, regardless of whether they are man-made or produced by nature," are ideas, systems, or discoveries rather than copyrightable works of authorship.

 Nina Srejovic has argued that DNA molecules themselves are not "works" that can be subject to copyright protection, but rather an information storage medium in which copies of genetic sequences and works of authorship can be "fixed".
 Copyright protection for a work extends to its information content and does not depend on the type of material object in which it is embodied.
 Thus, a work such as a motion picture is copyrightable whether fixed in a DVD, film, video tape, or a strand of DNA.
 Srejovic disagrees with the Copyright Office's position, contending that it would categorically "disqualify works of authorship from copyright protection simply because they are fixed as a DNA compound."
+However, Srejovic argues that purely functional DNA compounds, particularly those "that participate in the cellular processes to construct proteins", should not be subject to copyright as they are "part of a procedure, process, system, or method of operation."